harism06/EntreprenuershipQuotes/README.md

 "Y Combinator found out there was a huge amount of value to unlock by finding unknown people that are really talented but don't have a network and giving them resources." ~Sam Altman

-"All men are create equal" ~Thomas Jefferson
+"All men are created equal" ~Thomas Jefferson